Applying for Financial Aid

 Visit the Department of Education’s Federal Student Aid FAFSA website to fill out your FAFSA.

 Learn more about 2017–18 financial aid.
-There are big changes happening in the coming years, including being able to file for your financial aid earlier.
+There are big changes that have happened to the FAFSA, including being able to file for your financial aid earlier.

 When To File Your FAFSA